-About Autoimmune Disease:
+Home » About Autoimmune Disease

 The familiar quote: “The eyes are the window to your soul” (attributed to William Shakespeare) makes us think about sight as greater than the familiar 20/20 vision chart.
 Healthy eyes are essential to our well-being.
 Many with autoimmune conditions are challenged with secondary conditions or co-morbidities that accompany a primary condition.
 These conditions often contribute to significant health problems.
-Among the more rare and more serious conditions is uveitis, with approximately 30,000 new cases annually [1].
+Among the more rare and more serious conditions is uveitis, with approximately 30,000 new cases annually (1).

-What is Uveitis?
+What Is Uveitis?

 Uveitis presents as inflammation inside the part of your eye called the uvea and can also affect other parts of the eye.
 Uveitis can involve one or both eyes and can cause pain and redness in your eye(s), as well as vision loss.
 The condition sometimes resolves quickly, sometimes returns, and sometimes becomes chronic or long-term.

-What is the Uvea?
+What Is The Uvea?

 The uvea is the middle layer of the eye between the sclera (white part of the eye) and the retina (the light-sensitive layer at the back of the eye) and has three parts: